 Clinical Practice Guidelines, authored by the CQI, are intended to address the assessment and treatment of child and adolescent psychiatric disorders.
 Guideline treatment statements are based upon critical systematic literature reviews contracted to Evidence-based Practice Centers by the US Department of Health and Human Services Agency for Healthcare Research and Quality.
 The development process for each Guideline is included in the text of the Guideline.

 AACAP CLINICAL UPDATES

-Also beginning in 2016, the AACAP CQI launched Clinical Updates - a new series of documents intended to address three topic areas: the psychiatric assessment and management of special populations of children and adolescents; the psychiatric assessment and management of children and adolescents in specific settings; and the application of specific psychiatric techniques to children and adolescents.
-Informed by standards of rigor and transparency promulgated by the Institute of Medicine, these documents are authored by members of AACAP committees in collaboration with the CQI.
-Approved Principles will be published as AACAP Official Actions in the Journal of the American Academy of Child and Adolescent Psychiatry.
-The Clinical Updates development process can be reviewed at Instructions for AACAP Committees for the Development of AACAP Clinical Updates.
+Clinical Updates, authored by AACAP Committees and the CQI, are intended to address three topic areas: the psychiatric assessment and management of specific populations of children and adolescents; the psychiatric assessment and management of children and adolescents in specific settings; and the application of specific psychiatric techniques to children and adolescents.
+The Clinical Update development process can be accessed here.

-The Committee on Quality Issues, under the direction of co-chairs Heather J. Walter, MD, MPH and Oscar G. Bukstein, MD, MPH, welcomes comments on the AACAP Clinical Updates and Clinical Practice Guidelines and their usefulness for clinical practice.
-Suggestions about topics for future Principles and Guidelines are also welcome.
+The Committee on Quality Issues, under the direction of co-chairs Heather J. Walter, MD, MPH and Carol Rockhill, MD, PhD, MPH, welcomes comments on the AACAP Clinical Updates and Clinical Practice Guidelines and their usefulness for clinical practice.
+Suggestions about topics for future Updates and Guidelines are also welcome.
 Please direct all comments/suggestions to the AACAP Clinical Practice Department at 202.966.7300 or email us at email@example.com.